What happens when the ambient air temperature drops by an interval of 18°F (10°C)?

 Electric hot air guns and/or electric blankets designed for concrete can be used to provide temporary warmth to a cold substrate.
 Take care to avoid heating the surface or any standard epoxy to over 200°F.

 If you are performing work with a concrete or steel substrate subject to large temperature swings due to very cold nights and warm and/or direct sun exposures, be sure to carefully plan the use of rigid (load-bearing) epoxies in consideration of substrate expansion/contraction movements.
-For epoxy injection, that means placing the seal during the hottest period of the substrate rather than the coldest to avoid the cracking of the seal.
+For epoxy injection, that means placing the seal during the hottest period of the substrate rather than the coldest to avoid the cracking of the seal caused by the thermal cycle expansion and contraction of the concrete.

 If you are performing coating work with epoxies (especially floor coatings), avoid the combination of poor circulation of air and the use of torpedo (gas or diesel fired) heaters in enclosed spaces.
-This combination can be lethal due to the build up of carbon monoxide but can also lead to uncured coatings that exhibit severe blushing due to the absorption of excessive carbon dioxide.
+This combination can be lethal due to the build up of carbon monoxide but can also lead to uncured coatings that exhibit severe blushing due to the absorption of excessive carbon dioxide from the internal combustion exhaust.